EURO CRIME

 • Laws, Valerie author of 'The Rotting Spot'.

-• Lawton, John publisher's page for the author of the Frederick Troy series.
+• Lawton, John author of the Frederick Troy series.

 • Le Carre, John the classic spywriter